VivekBhat/oo/README.md

 	The admin can delete an available book.

-	The admin cannot delete an unchecked book.
+	The admin cannot delete a checked out book.

+**(B) Admin deletes a library member:**

+	Admin cannot delete a member who has a book checked out.

+	Admin can delete a user who has no book checked out.
+The deleted user's checkout history will not be deleted from the checkout history table.